When Your Child Has Non-Hodgkin Lymphoma

 Supportive treatments help to protect the child from infection, prevent discomfort, and bring the body’s blood counts back to a healthy range.
 During your child’s treatment, he or she may be given antibiotics.
 These are medicines that help prevent and fight infection.
 Other medicines may also be given.
 These help ease side effects caused by treatment, such as nausea.
 Your child may also get a blood transfusion to restore the blood cells destroyed by treatment.
 For a blood tranfusion, blood is taken from a donor and stored until the child is ready to get it.

 What are the long-term concerns?

-With early treatment, NHL is often curable.
+With early treatment, NHL is usually curable.
 But chemotherapy and radiation may cause some problems, such as damage to certain organs.
-So your child’s health will need to be monitored for life.
+So your child’s health will need to be watched closely for life.
 This may include clinic visits, blood tests, imaging tests, and ultrasounds of the heart.

 Lymphoma Research Foundation

 Levy, Adam S, MD,Stump-Sutliff, Kim, RN, MSN, AOCNS